Vitamin C: Massive Doses Of Ascorbate: A Paradigm Shift

 Use of massive doses of ascorbate will broaden the spectrum of activity of antibiotics against bacterial infections and prevent allergic reactions to the antibiotics.
 Anaphylaxis is a manifestation of acute induced scurvy and can be prevented by massive doses of ascorbate.

 Bee stings, some snake bites and spider bites can be treated with ascorbate.
 The strep toxin causing scarlet fever and rheumatic fever seems neutralized by ascorbate and these diseases can be resolved in a few hours if treatment with ascorbate is initiated within the first few hours before damage has been done.

 Certain drugs such as the barbiturates are neutralized by massive doses of ascorbate.
-Anesthesiologist should study ascorbate to determine whether ascorbate could be used to support patients during surgery when some anesthetic substances are used.
+Anesthesiologists should study ascorbate to determine whether ascorbate could be used to support patients during surgery when some anesthetic substances are used.